iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 First, this RFC propose a deterministic ordering of the Tangle, then it explain which bundle is selected in case of conflict.

+**Note: this RFC is about ledger computation only.
+For this reason, it assumes that the past cone of a milestone has already been confirmed and all the referenced bundles have been validated.
+However, in the event that an invalid bundle was encountered in the confirmation traversal, a node's expected behaviour would be to completely stop operations - and log the error - as it would mean the coordinator confirmed something it shouldn't have.**

 ## Deterministically ordering the Tangle

 When a new milestone is broadcasted to the network, nodes will need to order the set of bundles it confirms.